mcsltd/ecganncompare/README.md

 | ExcessAnnotations | integer | Number of excess annotaions |
 | Value             | number  | Real value of specificity   |

-Each object in array `Records` contains the following fields
+Each value in object `Records` contains the following fields

 | Name            | Type    | Description                                                                                               |
 | --------------- | ------- | --------------------------------------------------------------------------------------------------------- |